JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 Future commitments

-• Further refining our procurement processes and training our procurement team with best practice initiatives.
+• Further training of our procurement team with best practice initiatives.

 • Reviewing identified risk areas in the supply chain and reporting to the BFX board annually.